 - 34.1° N 118.3° W (Hollywood, CA)

-- Check your answer using the plate motion calculator at the UNAVCO Web site.
+- Check both sites using the plate motion calculator at the UNAVCO Web site.

 NOTE: To start, you can enter just the latitude and longitude of the point of interest and hit submit.
 You'll get an answer, with default parameters.
 Hmm, does it work to just copy/paste in the numbers above?
 What happens if you write 122.5 W vs. -122.5?
 Can you include the ° symbols?